 With bodyweight exercises, you can just hop right to the next exercise after a short rest break.
 No fiddling needed.
 Um ….
 Unless it is that wayward bra strap or bit of clothing that got stuck somewhere.

-4. You Can Do Bodyweight Exercises Anywhere
+4. Bodyweight Exercises can be done Anywhere

 These workouts can essentially be done anywhere.
-Although you may be limited in locations if you choose not to wear clothes.
+Although you may be limited in locations if you choose not to wear clothes. (again… kidding!)
 But with clothes on, you can workout on the beach, in a serene forest, or on the lakeshore.

 My favorite place that I have done a bodyweight workout is on the top of a hillside overlooking Lake Superior.